Learn more about what we do and where we’re heading next!

 The Assistive Technology Clinic began in 1994 as a service dedicated to improving the quality of life for people by intertwining rehabilitation and technology.
 For over 25 years we have served those who suffer from the consequences of neurological and complex musculoskeletal disorders.

-With two locations between Sunnybrook Health Sciences Centre and the Baycrest Brain Health Centre, ATC has emerged as an industry leader in combining innovative medical and neurological rehabilitation therapy programs with cutting-edge technologies for customized patient care.
+ATC is privately incorporated, with two locations between Sunnybrook Health Sciences Centre and the Baycrest Brain Health Centre.
+ATC operates independently from Sunnybrook and Baycrest’s other medical facilities, but has a close relationship that is able to breach gaps in care.
+ATC has thus emerged as an industry leader in combining innovative medical and neurological rehabilitation therapy programs with cutting-edge technologies for customized patient care.

 We operate with unique and highly specialized inter-professional clinical teams, comprised of physicians, nurses, occupational and physical therapists, speech language pathologists, dietitians, therapy support staff, social services, biomedical engineers and computer technologists, who work collaboratively to improve the quality of live for our patients.